The Ins and Outs of the Falcon Selection Worksheet

 - Each FMS enclosure has room for expansion cards.
 How you plan to use the unit long-term helps determine which enclosure size you should initially purchase.

 - Identify the total inputs & outputs required.

-- Identify how many slave devices and values from slave devices are being integrated.
+- Identify how many secondary devices and values from secondary devices are being integrated.